EPIC US ROAD TRIP DAYS 18-22THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 Cheyenne – ‘Live The Legend’

-The rain of the previous evening had abated, the sun was out, and early morning Cheyenne looked great, and deserted.
+The rain of the previous evening had abated, the sun was out and early morning Cheyenne looked great not to mention deserted.
 It wasn’t that early.
 Where is everyone?

 Yee-Haw! & Choo-Choo!